Nuestra Belleza México 2007

-The 14th Nuestra Belleza México pageant, was held at the Auditorio "Profr.
+Nuestra Belleza México 2007, the 14th Nuestra Belleza México beauty pageant, was held at the Auditorio "Profr.
 Manuel Bonilla Valle" of Manzanillo, Colima, Mexico on October 6, 2007.
-Thirty-three contestants of the Mexican Republic competed for the national title, which was won by Elisa Nájera from Guanajuato, who later competed in Miss Universe 2008 in Vietnam where she was the 4th Runner-up.
+Thirty-three contestants from the Mexican Republic competed for the national title, which was won by Elisa Nájera from Guanajuato, who later competed in Miss Universe 2008 in Vietnam where she was the 4th Runner-up.
 Nájera was crowned by outgoing Nuestra Belleza México titleholder Rosa María Ojeda.
 She is the first and only Guanajuatense to win this title.

 The Nuestra Belleza Mundo México title was won by Anagabriela Espinoza from Nuevo León, who later competed in Miss World 2008 in South Africa where she was a semifinalist in the Top 15.
 Espinoza was crowned by outgoing Nuestra Belleza Mundo México titleholder Carolina Morán.
 She was the second Neoleonesa to win this title.

 This year, the Nuestra Belleza México Organization re-obtained the franchise of Miss International pageant, and selected to Priscila Perales, Nuestra Belleza México 2005 to compete in Miss International 2007 in Japan, winning the title, becoming the first Mexican to win this beauty pageant.

 Lorenza Bernot from Morelos was selected by the Nuestra Belleza México Organization as Nuestra Belleza Internacional México 2008 and later competed in Miss International 2008 in Macau.
 She was the second Morelense to win this Title.

 The recognition "Corona al Mérito 2007" was for Luz María Zetina, Nuestra Belleza México 1994 and actress.